 More was to follow.
-His cross set up Nicklas Bendtner to equalise in the DFL Supercup against Bayern, before De Bruyne's penalty in the shootout proved to be a parting gift to the Wolves as they lifted another trophy, then recouped three times as much as what they had spent on him by selling him to City.
+De Bruyne's cross set up Nicklas Bendtner to equalise in the DFL Supercup against Bayern in August 2015, before the Belgian's penalty in the shootout proved to be his parting gift to the Wolves.
+They lifted another trophy and then earned three times as much as what they had spent on their gifted midfielder by selling him to City.

 De Bruyne's reputation has since sky-rocketed during his time in Manchester, and he is now widely regarded as one of the best players on the planet.

 A five-time Premier League winner and the fastest player in the division’s history to reach 50 assists, De Bruyne has finished as the leading provider in England’s top tier on four occasions.
 In 2019/20, he equalled Thierry Henry’s single-season assist record (20), which was set in 2002/03.

 "What I’ve seen from Kevin is just incredible," former Man City teammate Sergio Aguero once said.
 "From nowhere he gives you a pass that you weren’t even expecting.

 "I don’t know if you had the same players reaction with some players, perhaps at Barcelona?
 You’re just like, 'Oh, I have the ball!'"